wmj142326/wmj142326.github.io/_pages/about.md

 Welcome to my Homepage!
 My research interests focus on **Human Pose Estimation and Generation** in the field of deep learning, particularly in **Vehicle Active and Passive Protection Technology for Pedestrian Safety** in autonomous driving applications.
 I am currently a Ph.D. student (Class of 2023) at the University of Science and Technology Beijing (USTB), under the supervision of [Professor Yu Meng]([https://faculty.ustb.edu.cn/mengyu/](https://me.ustb.edu.cn/shiziduiwu/jiaoshixinxi/2022-03-24/543.html)).
 Sharing, contributing, open-sourcing, and helping others are some of my greatest joys!
-Feel free to share your thoughts — you can submit a comment [here 💬](wmj142326@163.com).
+Feel free to share your thoughts！

-A guiding principle I live by is: **Do good work, and don’t worry too much about the outcome. (但行好事，莫问前程。)** I believe that focusing on meaningful efforts will naturally lead to meaningful results.

 <!-- # 🔥 News -->
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->

+# 📖 Educations
+- *2023.09 - Now*, Ph.D in University of Science and Technology Beijing.
+- *2020.09 - 2023.06*, M.S. in University of Science and Technology Beijing.
+- *2016.09 - 2020.06*, B.S. in University of Science and Technology Beijing.

 # 📝 Publications